-Curriculum must advance fellows' knowledge of the basic principles of research, including how research is conducted, evaluated, explained to patients, and applied to patient care.
-(Core)
+The curriculum must advance fellows' knowledge of the basic principles of research, including how research is conducted, evaluated, explained to patients, and applied to patient care. ^(Core)

 - 4.15.a.
-Fellows must participate in scholarly activity that includes at least one of the following: - peer-reviewed funding and research: (Outcome) - publication of original research or review articles; or, (Outcome) - presentations at local, regional, or national professional and scientific society meetings.
-(Outcome)
+Fellows must participate in research or scholarly activity that includes at least one of the following: - peer-reviewed funding and research; (Outcome) - publication of original research or review articles; or, (Outcome) - presentations at local, regional, or national professional and scientific society meetings. ^(Outcome) - 4.15.b.
+Fellows must complete a scholarly project prior to graduation. ^(Outcome)